-Three children's play areas at MSP make traveling with children a little easier.
-The play areas – on Concourse C and Baggage Claim at Terminal 1-Lindbergh, and inside security at Terminal 2-Humphrey – were custom-made by a local company, Blue Rhino Studio, and funded by the Airport Foundation MSP.
+Two children's play areas at MSP make traveling with children a little easier.
+The play areas – on Concourse C at Terminal 1, and inside security at Terminal 2 – were custom-made by a local company, Blue Rhino Studio, and funded by the Airport Foundation MSP.

 Admission is free for all airport visitors and their children.

-The lactation centers at MSP are secure, sanitary rooms feature a deep sink for cleaning equipment, easily accessible electrical outlets, soft lighting, artwork and comfortable seating.
+The lactation centers at MSP are secure, sanitary rooms featuring a deep sink for cleaning equipment, easily accessible electrical outlets, soft lighting, artwork and comfortable seating.
 The lactation centers can be found in the following locations:

 Many families who have children with special needs avoid flying because they are unsure how their children will respond.
 In an effort to ease the anxiety associated with an airport visit and flying, the Metropolitan Airports Commission, Fraser and the Autism Society of Minnesota (AuSM) have teamed up to create the Navigating MSP program.
 The program includes several events, all designed specifically for individuals with special needs, that guide families through the steps of an airport visit, from walking in the door to finding their seats on a plane.
 Click here for more information about the program.

 Questions?
 Contact Shelly Lopez at 612-726-5239 or Shelly.Lopez@mspmac.org.